polytomic/terraform-provider-polytomic/docs/data-sources/salesforce_connection.md

 - `domain` (String) The Salesforce instance's login domain, e.g. acmecorp.my.salesforce.com
 - `enable_multicurrency_lookup` (Boolean) Enable multicurrency source field support

-    If incremenetal mode for bulk-syncing from Salesforce formula fields is enabled, setting this to true extends support to accurate currency conversions.
+    If incremental mode for bulk-syncing from Salesforce formula fields is enabled, setting this to true extends support to accurate currency conversions.
 - `enable_tooling` (Boolean) Enable support for Tooling API

     If true, expose objects from the Salesforce Tooling API in the Polytomic bulk sync source object list.